-My kids have always loved Thanksgiving Day.
-Some years we are with extended family and some years we are on our own.
-Even though the kids can usually find something to do, I like to add a little more structure to the day.
+My kids always loved Thanksgiving Day growing up.
+Some years we were with extended family and some years we were on our own.
+Even though the kids could usually find something to do, I liked to add a little more structure to the day.
+Now that we have grandkids I like to have fun activities to keep them entertained and make the day even more special.
 I’m sharing some Thanksgiving Day Ideas for Kids that will keep them entertained and busy while you make the final preparations for dinner and give you a little time to relax afterwards.
 Of course, if you have time you can play along.

 Why not start out the morning with a turkey for breakfast?
+I know Thanksgiving can be a busy day but the morning is the least busy so why not make it a little special.
 The kids would be so excited to see this on their breakfast plate.
 It doesn’t take much work and you could even have them help.

 My family loves photo booths!
 It’s the perfect time to be silly and make sure to get some awesome pictures of the day.
 I often forget to take pictures when I’m involved in the day so photo booths help me remember.